Goda’s Slave – Chapter 13: Full of Kanna Rava

 “Since the second or third day, perhaps.”

-Kanna ventured to look up into Goda’s eyes once again, though it was very difficult.
-To her surprise, the eyes that regarded her held no pity, no annoyance; even the vapid emptiness of her usual stare was swirling with something else this time, though Kanna could not tell what it was.
+Kanna ventured to meet Goda’s eyes once again, though it was very difficult.
+To her surprise, the eyes that regarded her held no pity, no annoyance.
+Even the emptiness of her usual stare was swirling with something else this time, though Kanna could not tell what it was.

 “There’s no reason to apologize.”
 Goda very gently let go of her wrists, and so Kanna’s hands came to fall limply at her sides, unsettling the water once again.
-“I can’t give you what you want, but there’s no reason to be ashamed for wanting it.”
+“I can’t give you what you want, but this doesn’t mean you should be ashamed about it.”

 Goda looked amused again.
 “These sorts of things aren’t meant to make sense.
 They simply are what they are.”

 “Doesn’t it bother you, though?”
 Kanna whispered, because even voicing it was embarrassing.
-“Doesn’t it bother you to know that I look at you that way?”
+“Doesn’t it bother you to know that I look at you that way, when you don’t feel the same?”

 Kanna made a face.
 “So then you find it flattering.”
-She found this notion also distasteful.
+This notion was equally distasteful.

-“I didn’t ask for that,” Kanna said immediately.
-“How presumptuous.
+“I didn’t ask for that.
 Now you really are flattering yourself.”

 “Oh?
 What sort of end did you have in mind, then?
-What did you want to do with those feelings of yours?”
+What did you want to do with those feelings that make no sense?”

 Kanna’s first instinct was to contradict her, but before she could speak, she stopped herself because she knew that Goda was right.
 When she thought about it, even for just a few seconds, she found that she couldn’t dismiss her desire—in spite of her personal dislike for the woman, in spite of everything.

 Kanna stared at her in silence for a long moment, not quite sure how she should interpret what the woman had just said.
-She hadn’t really considered Goda’s feelings, she realized; the idea that the woman might look at her the same way made her suddenly uncomfortable.
-It all seemed too human for Goda.
-Kanna shifted awkwardly in place, feeling the slippery surface of the log beneath her moving a bit; it was less stable than she had originally assumed.
+She hadn’t really considered Goda’s feelings, she realized.
+It all seemed too human.
+Kanna shifted awkwardly in place, the slippery surface of the log beneath her moving a bit; it was less stable than she had originally assumed.

 “What do you mean?”
 Kanna finally asked.

-Kanna waved her arms around in a panic automatically, as if her body had fallen into some watery abyss that she needed to fight her way out of, which made the splashing worse.
+She waved her arms around in a panic automatically, fighting against her own waves, as if her body had fallen into some watery abyss.
 Luckily, the distance to the lake floor was negligible, and so she caught her footing quickly and she only got a bit of water in her nose.
 Kanna coughed and looked up at Goda with distaste.

 They had talked for a bit about unimportant things—the weather in the Middleland, the landscape around them—but Goda did not seem very good at keeping those sorts of conversations going, and so they had quickly fallen into silence.
 Without the distraction of small talk, Kanna found that she couldn’t stop the thoughts that echoed in her mind.